 Type I and Type II Errors

 For example, a patient is declared to have a deadly disease who in reality does not have any disease.
-Another example of type I error is buzz of a fire alarm when there is no actual fire break.
+Another example of a type I error is the buzz of a fire alarm when there is no actual fire.

-It is error of rejection of a null hypothesis when actually the hypothesis is true.
-It refers to observation of a different when actually there is no difference in reality.
-It occurs when null Hypothesis (Ho) is true.
-It refers to a false hit when a factor or thing actually not present.
+A type I error is an error of rejection of the null hypothesis when the hypothesis is actually true.
+It refers to the observation of a difference when, in reality, there is no difference.
+It occurs when the null hypothesis (H0) is true.
+It refers to a false hit when a factor or thing actually is not present.
 The probability of significance level in type I error is denoted by alpha (α).
-The probability of type I error is denoted by P (R | Ho).
-Here R denotes to rejection region of true null hypothesis.
+The probability of type I error is denoted by P (R | H0).
+Here R denotes the rejection region of a true null hypothesis.

-Type-II error or False Negative is opposite to Type I error.
-In this case the null hypothesis is not rejected when actually it is wrong.
-The alternative hypothesis in this case is true state of hypothesis instead of null hypothesis.
-This error refers to failure of acceptance of an alternative hypothesis when it is right.
-It leads to failure of identification of any difference between null hypothesis and alternative hypothesis when actually there is one.
-The probability of type II error is denoted by 1 − P (R | Ho).
+Type II error or false negative is the opposite of type I error.
+In this case, the null hypothesis is not rejected when it is actually wrong.
+The alternative hypothesis, in this case, is a true state of hypothesis instead of a null hypothesis.
+This error refers to the failure of acceptance of an alternative hypothesis when it is right.
+It leads to the failure of identification of any difference between the null hypothesis and the alternative hypothesis when there actually is one.
+The probability of type II error is denoted by 1 − P (R | H0).